ChristopheMaingard/christophemaingard.github.io/README.md

 # Christophe Maingard

-_I began my carreer as a lumberjack but quickly change to became a Fullstack - backend oriented - developper.
+_I began my career as a lumberjack but quickly changed to become a Fullstack - backend oriented - developper.
 I've been working on all the development aspects of a project: infrastructure design, CI-CD, backend, frontend...
 I'm always happy to learn._

 _I am looking for new opportunities as a remote Full Stack engineer, mainly in a start-up.
 I would like to work on a rigorous code base, preferably on a high availability service._